Rupert Sheldrake: The Rebirth of Nature (1991)

 Published in 1991, Sheldrake's The Rebirth of Nature: The Greening of Science and God addresses the subject of New Age consciousness and related topics.
-A column in The Guardian said that the book "seeks to restore the pre-Enlightenment notion that nature is 'alive'," quoting Sheldrake as saying that "indeterminism, spontaneity and creativity have re-emerged throughout the natural world" and that "mystic, animistic and religious ways of thinking can no longer be kept at bay."
+A column in The Guardian said that the book "seeks to restore the pre-Enlightenment notion that nature is 'alive'," quoting Sheldrake as saying that "indeterminism, spontaneity and creativity have re-emerged throughout the natural world" and that "mystic, animistic and religious ways of thinking can no longer be kept at bay".
 The book was reviewed by James Lovelock in Nature, who argued that "the theory of formative causation makes testable predictions," noting that "nothing has yet been reported which would divert the mainstream of science. ...
 Even if it is nonsense ... recognizing the need for fruitful errors, I do not regard the book as dangerous."

 Seven Experiments That Could Change the World (1994)

 In 1994, Sheldrake proposed a list of Seven Experiments That Could Change the World, subtitled "A do-it-yourself guide to revolutionary science."
 He encouraged laypeople to conduct research and argued that experiments similar to his own could be conducted with limited expense.

-Music critic of The Sunday Times Mark Edwards reviewed the book positively, arguing that Sheldrake "challenges the complacent certainty of scientists," and that his ideas "sounded ridiculous ... as long as your thinking is constrained by the current scientific orthodoxy."
+The Sunday Times music critic Mark Edwards reviewed the book favourably, writing that Sheldrake "challenges the complacent certainty of scientists" and that his ideas "sounded ridiculous ... as long as your thinking is constrained by the current scientific orthodoxy".

-David Sharp, writing in The Lancet, said that the experiments testing paranormal phenomena carried the "risk of positive publication bias," and that the scientific community "would have to think again if some of these suggestions were convincingly confirmed."
-Sharp encouraged readers (medical professionals) to "at least read Sheldrake, even try one of his experiments—but pay very close attention to your methods section."
-Sharp doubted whether "a bunch of enthusiastic amateurs [was] going to persuade sceptics," and noted that "orthodox science will need a lot of convincing."
+In The Lancet, David Sharp wrote that the experiments testing paranormal phenomena carried the "risk of positive publication bias" and that the scientific community "would have to think again if some of these suggestions were convincingly confirmed".
+He encouraged medical professionals to "at least read Sheldrake, even try one of his experiments—but pay very close attention to your methods section".
+Sharp doubted whether "a bunch of enthusiastic amateurs [was] going to persuade sceptics", adding, "orthodox science will need a lot of convincing".

-Science journalist Nigel Hawkes, writing in The Times, said that Sheldrake was "trying to bridge the gap between phenomenalism and science," and suggested that dogs could appear to have psychic abilities when they were actually relying on more conventional senses.
+In The Times, Science journalist Nigel Hawkes wrote that Sheldrake was "trying to bridge the gap between phenomenalism and science" and suggested that dogs could appear to have psychic abilities when they were actually relying on more conventional senses.
 He concluded: "whether scientists will be willing to take [Sheldrake] seriously is ... [a question] that need not concern most readers.
 While I do not think this book will change the world, it will cause plenty of harmless fun."